suyash5053/playwright-browser-runner/README.md

 ## Future Improvements

+- Creating a production version of the app.
 - Adding better UI for the embedded browser.
 - Adding a way to show logs as well as errors in the UI.
 - Adding a click event to run the command from the history.